liferay/liferay-docs/develop/tutorials/articles/14-themes-and-layout-templates/01-themes/00-introduction-to-themes-intro.markdown

 # Themes [](id=introduction-to-themes)

-An @product@ Theme provides the overall look and feel for a site.
+A Theme provides the overall look and feel for a site.
 Themes are a combination of CSS, JavaScript, HTML, and FreeMarker templates.
 Although the default themes are nice, you may wish to create your own custom look and feel for your site.